Mathematica Welcomes Kimberlin Butler as Director of Foundation Engagement

 “We are delighted to welcome Kimberlin to the Mathematica family,” said President and CEO Paul Decker.
 “She is mission focused and data driven, and we look forward to contributing to a culture of learning among philanthropic organizations under her leadership.”

 Butler’s experience addressing urgent social challenges and working alongside partners to translate big questions into deep insights includes her tenure at Grantmakers for Education, for which she worked with foundations across the country to improve outcomes in student achievement.
-She also served the secretary of education and advised the Office of Innovation and Improvement and the Office of Strategic Partnerships on philanthropic alignment.
+She also served the U.S. secretary of education and advised the Office of Innovation and Improvement and the Office of Strategic Partnerships on philanthropic alignment.
 As part of the White House Community Solutions agenda, she helped develop the Place-Based Initiatives Pilot team.
 She also launched the Atlanta office of Beyond 12, an organization that increases the number of low-income, first-generation, and historically underserved students who graduate from college, establishing partnerships with Achieve Atlanta and the Hispanic Scholarship Fund.

 A thought partner to the organization’s executive director, Butler served as director of strategic partnerships for StriveTogether, a national network supporting the success of 8.2 million students.
 At StriveTogether, Butler built strategic alliances with national partners and investors to advance six core outcomes, from kindergarten readiness to college degree completion, including a partnership with former First Lady Michelle Obama’s Reach Higher Initiative.
 She managed the complex pooled Accelerator Fund, which invested $15 million in communities that demonstrated accelerated progress.